-Another focus of restoration is the replacement of moldings made from stucco-coated foam, an inexpensive and substandard substitute for cast stone.
+Another focus of cast stone restoration is the replacement of moldings made from stucco-coated foam (EIFS), an inexpensive and substandard substitute for cast stone.
 Foam moldings fail for a variety of reasons: vandalism, birds, weather and poor installation.
 In most instances, stucco coated foam products are NOT coated on the back of the product where it abuts the structure.
 Ultimately, water gets behind the stucco-coated foam product and saturates the unprotected foam accelerating its deterioration.

-Premier Stoneworks is the only Producer Member of the Cast Stone Institute in the State of Florida certified to meet the exacting requirements of ASTM C 1364.
+Premier Stoneworks is the only Producer Member of the Cast Stone Institute located in the State of Florida.
+We are certified to meet the exacting requirements of ASTM C 1364.
 As a supporting member of the International Concrete Repair Institute, we provide our clients with a wide range of restoration services.
 Typical conditions requiring our restoration services include rusting, spalling, splitting and shifting.

 Historical Replacement And Restoration